ewendevernay/aetris/README.md

 Multiplayer tetris.
 May still have some bugs.
 Play at your own risk.

 ## Building
+You must have the raylib library libraries `raylib-5.5_linux_amd64` and `raylib-5.5_win64_msvc16` in the folder.
+Download the zip files in the aetris folder and extract them.

 ### Linux
 Run `./build.sh`, creates the executable `aetris_linux`
 ### Windows